henryhawke/ReasonSuite/README.md

-# ReasonSuite MCP
+# ReasonSuite

+ReasonSuite is a structured thinking framework that helps a model work through any problem.
+My thought is why not have other types of reasoning than just sequential thinking mcp.
+Give your model trusted logical heuristics instead of relying solely on an llm's emergent reasoning.

-ReasonSuite MCP is a Model Context Protocol (MCP) server that bundles a planning router, seven complementary reasoning tools, reusable prompt templates, and reference resources behind a single executable.
+This repo is a Model Context Protocol (MCP) server that bundles a planning router, seven complementary reasoning tools, reusable prompt templates, and reference resources behind a single executable.
 It targets MCP-compatible clients that want structured reasoning artifacts such as thesis/antithesis/synthesis reports, Socratic question trees, causal loop diagrams, or Z3-backed constraint solutions.

 ## Highlights